Dherse/masterproef/content/1_background.typ

 == Circuit representation <circuit_repr>

-When creating tools for circuit design, it is important to carefully consider how the circuit will be represented, as both the users of the tool, and its developers, will need to interact with this model for many steps in the design process, such as for simulation, optimization, synthesis, and validation.
-As far as this thesis is concerned, it will use one of the most common photonic circuit representation, that of the netlist.
+When creating tools for circuit design, it is important to carefully consider how the circuit will be represented, as both the users of the tool, and its developers, will need to interact with this model for many steps in the design process, such as for simulation, optimisation, synthesis, and validation.
+As far as this thesis is concerned, it will use one of the most common photonic circuit representations, the netlist.
 In addition, the guided mode in each direction of the waveguides will be represented as a separate net.

 #info-box(kind: "definition", footer: [ Adapted from @netlist. ])[
     A *netlist* is a list of components and their connections used to represent a photonic circuit.
 A *net* is a connection between two components, which represents a waveguide.